L-rrrr/Local-LLM/README.md

 - Streaming output is not implemented yet.
 - Only one tool is wired right now: `location_search`.
-- Nominatim requests are made directly from the frontend, which is simple but could be moved behind a Tauri command later.
 - Map styling is intentionally minimal so the focus stays on the agent loop and data flow.

 ## Useful Commands